UpdraftPlus is a WordPress plugin that allows you to create site backups and restore them in a few clicks.

-Before restoring you will be asked which files you want to restore, you can select all of them or restore only some files, for example restore the themes or plugins.
+Before restoring, you will be asked which files you want to restore.
+You can select a few specific files or all of them—for example, only themes or plugins.

 You can then click Back to UpdraftPlus configuration to return to the plugin settings.

-After restoring, the old directories are modified by adding a “-old” suffix.
-To delete folders after restoration you can click on the Delete old directories button that appears on the message at the top of WordPress.
+After restoring, the old directories are modified by adding the “-old” suffix.
+To delete folders after restoration, you can click on the Delete old directories button that appears on the message at the top of WordPress.

 Migration / Clone

-From the Migration / Clone tab we can create a copy of the site that will be saved on the UpdraftPlus servers.
+We can use the Migration / Clone tab to create a copy of the site that will be saved on the UpdraftPlus servers.

 In order to use this feature, we must have UpdraftClone tokens available.

-From this same tab we can start the site migration if we have the Migrator add-on, available with the paid version of the plugin.
+From this same tab, if we have the Migrator add-on (available with the paid version of the plugin), we can start the site migration.